WaelWM/Drawing-Web-Application/Project Documentation.md

        </ul>
 </div>
 ```
 The code snippet above shows the second option which holds three main items and they are the brush, eraser, and slider which is for changing the size of the brush, shapes, and eraser.
-Same as the previos code, the ```class``` and ```id``` will be created in order to desing and add the needed function to the option.
+Same as the previos code, the ```class``` and ```id``` will be created in order to design and add the needed function to the option.
 For the last list in this option which is the slider, it has an input type of range.
 Thus, in the website the user can slide to increase or decrease the size of the brush, eraser, or shapes.
-Id has been created to be used in the JavaScript code, and ```min = "1"``` is for makign the minimum size of brush, eraser, and shape to 1. ```max = "45"``` is for setting the maximum size to 45, and the ```value``` is for making the default size of the brush, eraser, and shapes to 10.
+Id has been created to be used in the JavaScript code, and ```min = "1"``` is for making the minimum size of brush, eraser, and shape to 1. ```max = "45"``` is for setting the maximum size to 45, and the ```value``` is for making the default size of the brush, eraser, and shapes to 10.

 ```HTML
 <div class="row colors">